G0ble/Implied-Volatility-Surface/README.md

 - **Skew** — variation across strikes at fixed maturity.
 Equity-index surfaces slope upward toward low strikes: OTM puts trade at higher IV than OTM calls, reflecting the market's demand for crash protection.
 - **Term structure** — variation across maturities at fixed strike.
 Typically upward-sloping in calm markets as uncertainty accumulates over longer horizons.

-That shape is precisely what a single Black–Scholes volatility fails to describe, which is what makes the surface worth building.

 ---